andrewM202/shopping-cart/README.md

 # Shopping-cart
+This application has been deployed live at https://shopping-cart952.herokuapp.com/

 A shopping cart application created using Flask, postgreSQL, SQLAlchemy, HTML, CSS, and JavaScript.
 Items can be viewed, added, or deleted from the cart.
 A page to finalize shopping transactions (currently just uses DOM to change text, no other functionality) is included.

 # To Run The Application Locally: